BURNING MOUTH SYNDROME

-Here are some ways you can help and understand her as she copes with this lesser-known symptom of the menopause.
+Here are some ways you can help and understand them as they cope with this lesser-known symptom of the menopause.

 OUR ADVICE TO HER

-We’ve suggested that she avoids spicy foods and acidic drinks, and switches to a mint-free sensitive toothpaste.
+We’ve suggested that they avoid spicy foods and acidic drinks, and switches to a mint-free sensitive toothpaste.

-If she also quits smoking, stays hydrated and practices relaxation techniques she’s doing all the right things to calm her mouth down.
+If they also quit smoking, stay hydrated and practice relaxation techniques they are doing all the right things to calm their mouth down.

 ASK HER TO EXPLAIN

-Don’t assume you know what her symptom feels like.
-Gently ask her to explain the effect it is having on her physically and emotionally.
+Don’t assume you know what their symptom feels like.
+Gently ask them to explain the effect it is having on them physically and emotionally.

 ENCOURAGE HER TO SPEAK TO A DOCTOR

-If her symptoms have been going on a while or seem to be getting worse, gently encourage her to speak to a GP.
+If their symptoms have been going on a while or seem to be getting worse, gently encourage them to speak to a GP.

-You could even offer to go to the appointment with her to show your support.
+You could even offer to go to the appointment with them to show your support.

 CREATE A WEEKLY MEAL PLAN

-Planning meals ahead is a good way to get an overview of what she’s eating and it will help her steer clear of triggers too.
+Planning meals ahead is a good way to get an overview of what they are eating and it will help them steer clear of triggers too.

 Shop for the ingredients together and share the cooking where you can.
 You could even sign up for a cookery class to learn some new culinary skills.